tc3-japan/website-crawler/README.md

 		4. Execute the default query (q field = *:*) and in the response numFound will have a value = 835.
 That is 835 records exists in the Solr Index.

+3. In the base code (from challenges 1 and 2) we have created api/controller sub directories for a SampleController.java class which maybe used.
+A corresponding Unit Test class in the test directory was also added.

+4. Please use the API defined in OpenAPI 3.0 Swaggerhub as linked in the Design specs for the requirements.

 ## Code formatting
 We use (google code style)[https://google.github.io/styleguide/javaguide.html].